 - The Program Guide provides detailed information about the English Universities program.

-- Courses offered through the Imperial Horizons program are open to you.
+- Third and fourth year courses offered through the Imperial Horizons program are open to you.

 You are required to take a full-time course of study while abroad.
 A total of 42-48 quarter/28-32 semester UC units are required for the year.